This homemade spicy cayenne pepper sauce rivals any store bought pepper hot sauce you can find on the market.

 Some of the hottest peppers are Red Savina Habanero, Ghost Pepper (Naga Jolokia), and Trinidad Moruga Scorpion.

-The hottest pepper on record is one called the Carolina Reaper from South Carolina, listed in the Guinness World Book of records as such.
+However, hottest pepper on record is one called the Carolina Reaper from South Carolina, listed in the Guinness World Book of records as such.

 Cayenne Pepper Sauce Recipe